prochazkaml/AppleIEmu/README.md

-# ML6502 - An Apple I emulator for MATLAB®
+# An Apple I emulator for MATLAB

 > When life gives you lemons, make lemonade.